colinshaw1/portfolio-project-4/README.md

 ---
 For project management of Film, Blog Trello was used to track the Agile Methodology.
 ---
-Start of planning Trello board
+Start planning the Trello board
-Planning under way decideing tasks that are most important and how plan and design the porject
+Planning underway deciding tasks that are most important and how to plan and design the project
 ---
 ![image](https://user-images.githubusercontent.com/56481190/189648539-795b182d-fcb7-4ff9-bdb3-52069e507e2b.png)
 ---
-Progress is underway and projects planning and wireframes are under consideration Prject planning starts with drawing up wireframes of how the application will look, looking at other blogs and seen the most user friendly methods are to help with ideas.
+Progress is underway and projects planning and wireframes are under consideration Project planning starts with drawing up wireframes of how the application will look, looking at other blogs and seeing the most user-friendly methods to help with ideas.
 ---
 ![image](https://user-images.githubusercontent.com/56481190/189648782-b9c86ab0-0271-48e5-86de-1d7c32ae9775.png)
 ---
-Planning stage over and development starting and error fixing as progressing through the plan.
+The planning stage is over and development starts and error fixing as progress through the plan.
-Devlopment starts and the app is under construction in gitpod.
-App are built using django and models, views and templates are been used.
-Porject plans and wireframes are finihsed.
+Development started and the app is under construction in gitpod.
+App is built using Django and models, views and templates are been used.
+Project plans and wireframes are finished.
 ---
 ![image](https://user-images.githubusercontent.com/56481190/189648851-4c94921a-c1bd-402e-9033-56d914cc880c.png)
 ---